Xray-App/xray-zephyr-migration/README.md

 space:1
 xs["Xray\nAttachment Storage\nDirectory"]

-zdb -- "Attachment\nfile references" --> zs
 xdb -- "Attachment\nfile references" --> xs

-zdb -- "Attachment data" --> migrate
 migrate -- "Attachment data" --> xdb

-zs -- "Copy from" --> migrate
+zapi -- "Attachment data\nCopy from" --> migrate
 migrate -- "Copy to" --> xs
 ```

-You will need to provide the path to the Xray attachment file storage locations, where attachment files will be copied during the migration.
+You will need to provide the path to the Xray attachment file storage location, where attachment files will be copied during the migration.

 During the migration process, the Zephyr attachment files will be copied to the Xray attachment storage location.